n6ufal/Letter-Demon/README.md

 - **Auto-update** pull the latest trap endings for each mode straight from GitHub

 ### Status (April 30, 2026)
-Dictionaries and the full version of `trap_endings.txt` are not included.
-Repo is code-only.
-Bring your own data.
+This repository is code-only.
+I’ve excluded the 470k+ and 500k+ dictionaries, as well as the full trap_endings.txt.
+To run the engine, you’ll need to supply your own dictionary.
 ---

 ## Features